 - Add flour, cocoa and salt and stir until combined.
 Batter will be thick.

 - Spread half (or just over half) of the batter into the bottom of the pan.

 - Spread the cream cheese mixture over the brownie batter.
-Top with spoonfuls of cherry pie filling (*I didn't want to add so much pie filling that the center would be too gooey and not set up nicely -- see the photo below to see the ratio I used).
+Top with spoonfuls of cherry pie filling and spread slightly.

 - Drop spoonfuls of remaining brownie batter on top of the pie filling.
-You won’t be able to spread the brownie batter, you will just try to cover a good amount (but certainly all) of the filling with the batter.
-Smooth out the batter somewhat or try to swirl as desired, or just leave it alone!
+You won’t be able to spread the brownie batter easily, you will just try to cover a good amount (but certainly all) of the filling with the batter.
+Smooth out the batter the best that you can.

 - Let cool to room temperature before cutting.
 They will cut more easily if refrigerated for a few hours, but I couldn’t wait, so I didn’t!

 Create an account easily save your favorite content, so you never forget a recipe again.

 Tried this recipe?